 The University of Arizona IS a Yellow Ribbon School.
 Only individuals approved for 100% benefit level may receive funding.

-The Post-9/11 GI Bill® pays in-state tuition and fee charges at public schools.
-Out of state students and those attending private or foreign schools may receive additional funds to help cover unmet costs under the Yellow Ribbon Program.
+The Post-9/11 GI Bill® pays in-state tuition and fees at public schools.
+Out-of-state students and those attending private or foreign schools may receive additional funds to help cover unmet costs under the Yellow Ribbon Program.

 Fry scholarship covers the net cost of in-state tuition and fees after the application of any waiver, scholarship, aid, or assistance [other than loans and funds provided under section 401(b) of the Higher Education Act of 1965], provided directly to the institution and specifically designated for the sole purpose of defraying tuition and fees.
 Fry Scholarship recipients are NOT eligible for Yellow Ribbon.